mtilson/docker-dokuwiki/README.md

 chmod +x deploy.sh
 ./deploy.sh
 ```
-* You can provide access to your backup Git server in the following way
+* Provide access to your Git backup repo via SSH.
+You can do it the following way
     * Generate a public/pravite key pair
     * Place the private key to the host persistent volume as `${PERSISTENT_DIR}/root/.ssh/id_rsa`
-    * Add the public key to your backup Git server account
+    * Add the public key to the user account which has access to Git backup repo
+        * See the description of `GIT_BACKUP_REPO_URL` variable above for the details on how to provide access to your Git backup repo
         * See how to [set up an SSH key for BitBucket](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)
         * See how to [connect to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/)
 * Run the following commands to deploy containers and see their logs (use `Ctrl-C` to exit)